CausticCatastrophe/screenshooter/README.md

 # Screenshooter

 Screenshooter is a simple tool for capturing screenshots on Linux.
-It allows users to quickly take rectagle selection screenshots and copy them to the clipboard.
+It allows users to quickly take rectangle selection screenshots and copy them to the clipboard.

 ## Table of Contents